• University Of Huddersfield

 • Value of further research analysis to quantify the expected return on investment in further research.

-He also has interests in applying modern causal inference and machine learning methods to estimate the individualised treatment effect and enhancing the generalisability of evidence from clinical trials by leveraging observational (real-world) data.
+I also have interests in applying modern causal inference and machine learning methods to estimate the individualised treatment effect and enhancing the generalisability of evidence from clinical trials by leveraging observational (real-world) data.

 Expertise related to UN Sustainable Development Goals